kevinmarvin/mongo_session_store/README.md

 This is a fork of the DataMapper session store, modified to work with MongoMapper and Mongoid, in the new Rails 3 environment.

-There's a detailed tutorial on http://www.nicolaracco.com/articles/rails3-application-with-mongodb For a short tutorial, read on:
+There's a detailed tutorial on <a href="http://www.nicolaracco.com/articles/rails3-application-with-mongodb">www.nicolaracco.com</a>.
+For a short tutorial, read on: